The Grand Entrance

 Proposition: Everything in the details of Christ’s birth were exactly how God desired it to be for each detail shouted to the heavens Who He is.

-Introduction: We used to have these two golden retrievers that would come racing down the stairs into the basement family room.
-Their nails would slip on the laminate floor and they’d crash into each other and whatever was in their way.
-It was an unrestrained excitement and joy that made me laugh every time.
-There’re things you hear, taste, see, smell and do that you never tire of because of the joy and love in them.
-What about you, what is it you never tire of?
+Introduction: Do you remember a show called Seinfeld that was popular through the 1990’s?
+There was a character in that series called Kramer and the most memorable thing about Kramer were these unexpected door bursting open, skidding in entrances he made.
+They were like a signature that described the chaotic personality of Kramer.
+Every time our Golden retrievers are allowed into the house, and especially allowed downstairs to where the family room is, they come sliding into the room on the laminate floors, toe nails searching for something to grip.
+It’s a Kramer entrance every time and I never get tired of it.
+There are many things that you never get tired of.
 What about the story of the birth of Jesus, do you ever get tired of it?
-Does it still fill you with a sense of awe, a quiet beauty?
-When God pondered the entrance of His Son into the world, what do you suppose were some of the things that He considered?
+When God pondered the entrance of His Son into the world, what do you suppose were some of things He considered?
 Was it how to present to the world the One who created it?
 Was it how best to care for the soon to be humanity of Jesus?
 Would the grand entrance describe in some way the personhood of God, His character, His nature, His identity?
 Let’s read again the details of the Grand Entrance, Luke 2:1-20.

 I. The Chaos of Sovereignty Reveals God Perfectly.

 The word ‘grace’ has a number of meanings.
 It can describe elegance or beauty, it can refer to undeserved favor, it can even refer to an extension of time after a debt is actually due.
 Grace is the word that often comes to mind when we describe God.
 When we think about the Grand Entrance of Jesus Christ at His birth there is a design of grace that perfectly reveals God.
 There’s design in all the humble or lowly setting of Christ’s birth…the lack of a warm house and a soft bed, the lack of close friends and family, alone in the manger, the only privileged guests…shepherds.
 Everything that seems out of place for the birth of this King of kings is there by design, a design that pictures the contrast between heaven and earth, holiness and sin, deity and humanity.
-It is a design of grace in that it pictures the humility of Christ, it pictures a poverty of spirit and a purity of heart in Him that by grace He draws us to.
-Thirty years after Bethlehem Jesus would say, “Blessed are the poor in spirit for theirs is the kingdom of God…blessed are the pure in heart for they shall see God.”
-(Matt.5).
+It is a design of grace in that it pictures the humility of Christ, it pictures a poverty of spirit and a purity of heart in Him that by grace He draws us to do as well.
+Thirty years after Bethlehem Jesus would say these words, “Blessed are the poor in spirit for theirs is the kingdom of God…blessed are the pure in heart for they shall see God.”
+Matt.5.
 Who is it that first sees Jesus, first sees God?
 It’s Joseph and Mary, holding in their arms the promise of nine months ago.
 Who is the first to visit?
-It’s the shepherds who believed enough in what the angel said that they would leave their sheep to see this sign, a baby wrapped in swaddling cloths laying in a manger, a baby that the angel said would be good news, a great joy for all the people.
-They believed, with a pure heart and they saw God.
-The design of grace is that we too would be pure in heart, we too would see God for all of Who He is and all He intends to do.
-I say that because that is what it means to glorify God, it’s an eternal pursuit.
+It’s the shepherds who believed enough in what the angel said so that they would leave their sheep to see this sign, a baby wrapped in swaddling cloths laying in a manger, a baby that the angel said would be good news, a great joy for all the people.
+They believed, with a pure heart they saw God.
+The design of grace is that we too would be pure in heart, we too would see God for all of who He is and all He intends to do.

 It’s kind of like a father who gets down on one knee to talk to his child.
-It’s an act of grace that tells the child the father cares, it’s a way getting down to their eye level so they can see you, so they know you see them, hear them.
-It’s a way of speaking to the child in terms they can understand.
+Why does he do that?
+It’s an act of grace that tells the child the father cares, it’s a way getting down to their eye level so they can see you, so they know you do hear them.
+It’s a way of speaking to the child in way that they can understand.

-This grand entrance of our Savior Jesus Christ, perfectly planned that we would see and know the love of God, has brought good news of a great joy for all the people.
+This is the grand entrance of our Saviour Jesus Christ, perfectly planned that we would see the love of God, the good news of a great joy for all the people.